-Peanut oil is available in the market year around.
-In the store, different forms are displayed for sale under the labels such as cold-pressed, roasted, refined, double-refined, etc. Oftentimes; the oil may be blended with other cheap vegetable oils like cottonseed oil.
-Buy fresh oil from authentic sources.
+Peanut oil is available in the markets year-round.
+In the stores, different forms (types) of oils obtainable, which labeled as; cold-pressed, roast-pressed, refined, double-refined, etc. Oftentimes, it may be blended with other cheap vegetable oils like cottonseed oil.
+Buy fresh peanut oil from authentic sources.

-Pure peanut oil is amber yellow and has a sweet nutty flavor.
-Refined oil is very light in color and is devoid of impurities and allergens.
-Avoid off-smelling old stocks as the oil might have turned rancid.
+Pure peanut oil is amber-yellow and has a sweet, nutty flavor.
+Refined oil is very light in color and devoid of impurities and allergens.
+Avoid off-smelling, old stocks as the oil might have turned rancid.

-Shelf life of peanut oil is about six months in ordinary conditions.
-When preserved in an airtight container in cool, dry, dark and moisture-free environments its quality may remain good for up to nine months.
-Its shelf may be extended for more than 12 months with the addition of anti-oxidants like vitamin E.
+Shelf-life of peanut oil is about six months under ordinary conditions.
+When preserved in an airtight container in cool, dry, dark, and moisture-free environments, its quality may remain fine for up to nine months.
+Its shelf may be extended for more than 12 months with the addition of antioxidants like vitamin-E.

 Peanut oil is another healthy source of edible cooking oil like soy or olive oils.
 It is widely used for cooking purposes for its aromatic flavor, especially in many South-east and South Asian countries.
-It has a great taste suitable, especially for addition in dressing, frying, and sautéing.
-The oil is also used in the manufacture of margarines and salad dressing.
+It has a pleasant taste suitable for addition to dressing, frying, and sautéing.
+The oil is also used in the manufacture of kinds of margarine and salad dressing.

-Research, however, suggests that highly refined peanut oil, which has had all the allergic-proteins and impurities removed, does not cause a hypersensitive-response even in severely allergic individuals.
+Research, however, suggests that highly refined peanut oil, which has had all the allergic-proteins and impurities removed, does not cause this hypersensitive-response; even in severely allergic persons.
 (Medical Disclaimer).

 ≻≻-Back to Dietary oils and fats from Peanut oil.